laraditz/my-invois/README.md

 $uuid = 'JEEA7W331XXXNBAXXX71880XXX';
 // Automatically update the record in myinvois_documents table such as status, long_id etc.
 $details = MyInvois::document()->details($uuid);

+// You can also set onbehalfof on request. e.g. when using self-billed invoice
+$details = MyInvois::document(onbehalfof: 'C25845632020')->details($uuid);
 ```

 > LHDNM MyInvois doesn’t offer webhooks for status updates, so it’s a good idea to call this API after submitting a document to check the latest status.
 It can take a while for LHDNM to validate the document, so you may need to check every now and then until the status shows `Valid` or `Invalid`.